1-800-935-2620 Speak to a Tour Expert

 28. Day 28

-This morning embark on a walk around beautiful Lake Bled with your leader.
-This scenic walk passes some impressive villas, mostly from the beginning of the 19th century, including the residence of the former Yugoslav president 'Marshal' Tito – today the Hotel Vila Bled.
-The rest of the day is free for you to explore all that Bled and the surrounding area has to offer.
-If you’re feeling active, consider riding out to Vintgar Gorge and walk through the natural canyon.
-Bled is renowned for its mild, healing climate and thermal lake water.
-Maybe head to the 100-m-high cliff-top Old Bled Castle, dating from the 11th century and overlooking sparkling Lake Bled, then take a Pletna boat ride (a wooden, awning-covered boat rowed by a special oarsman) to the island on Lake Bled – climb up the 99 steps to St Mary's Church and ring the wishing bell.
-Be sure to seek out the famous Bled cream cake, which isn’t hard; nearly every cafe and cake shop in town claims that theirs is the best.
-You might even consider doing a day trip to nearby Ljubljana, Slovenia's compact yet cosmopolitan capital city.
-Then, why not celebrate the end of a remarkable journey with a final group meal.
+Embark on a day trip to Lake Bled this morning.
+Your leader will guide you on a scenic walk that passes some impressive 19th century villas, including the residence of the former Yogoslav president ‘Marshal’ Tito – now known as the hotel Vila Bled.
+The rest of the day is free for you to explore all that Bled has to offer.
+If you’re feeling active, consider renting a paddleboard and taking a trip around the picturesque island.
+Alternatively, you can get on a Plenta boat ride – a wooden, awning-covered boat rowed by a special oarsman – and reach it that way.
+From there, climb the 99 steps to St Mary’s Church and ring the wishing bell.
+Be sure to seek out the famous Bled cream cake, which isn’t hard – nearly every cafe and cake shop in town claims theirs is the best.
+Return to Ljubljana in the evening and perhaps round your group together for a final dinner.

 Meals: Breakfast